RetroCro/TurtleWoW-Mods/README.md

 This will enable widescreen FoV, right click auto loot, increase max camera distance, nameplate range to match TBC, allow the game to use more than 2GB of memory, and more!

-The new launcher has VanillaTweaks built in.
+The new launcher has most of the important VanillaTweaks features built in.
 Just configure it!
 ![image](https://github.com/user-attachments/assets/647ce5d2-6d24-445e-bcc9-d802ab247530)

 <details>